H-Smithson/us-air-quality-dashboard/README.md

 Pollution patterns differ substantially by state or region.
 Validation: Group pollutant measurements by state and compare distributions.

+## Project Management

+Tasks were divided up amongst the team.

+A project board was created with 'issues' to assist the management of delivery.

+A team group chat was used to keep on top of issues (see above) and agree solutions.

+Progress was monitored and alternative solutions identified where hardware and software constraints caused delays.

 ## Dashboard design

 The Power BI dashboard was created as a stand-alone tool for those with an interest in air quality.
 It's designed to enable the user to select specific US states and/or years to see how the 4 air quality indicators measured during that time period, to be able to make informed decisions regarding which gases/seasons to target any measures towards.